redis/redis-doc/docs/getting-started/installation/install-redis-on-windows.md

 Redis is not officially supported on Windows.
 However, you can install Redis on Windows for development by following the instructions below.

-To install Redis on Windows, you'll first need to enable [Scoop](https://scoop.sh).
+To install Redis on Windows, you'll first need to install [Scoop](https://scoop.sh).
 Scoop is a tool that enables installing and managing software packages on Windows systems using the Scoop package manager.

 ## Install Scoop